tripledoublev/roo-llm-ms-teams-bot/README.md

-# RooLLM(MS Teams edition)
+# RooLLM (MS Teams edition)

-Provide an AI assistant in Teams
+This project extends [RooLLM](https://github.com/hyphacoop/RooLLM) and bridges it to Microsoft Teams.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.